Login or Edit

 “Do You Support a Woman’s Right to Choose?”

-This morning as I was waiting to catch the train to get to work, I was approached by a guy named Robert Marshall, who is planning to run for the U.S. Senate seat now held by Roland Burris.
-He asked if I would sign a petition to put his name on the Democratic primary ballot.
+One morning, as I was waiting to catch the train on my way to work, I was approached by a man who was planning to run for the U.S. Senate seat currently held by Roland Burris.
+He asked if I would sign a petition to get his name on the primary ballot.

 So I asked him the first question I ask anyone who tells me he’s running for office: